danbev/learning-nodejs/README.md

 The Streams Standard provides a common set of APIs for creating and interfacing with such streaming data, embodied in readable streams, writable streams, and transform streams.
 Instead of reading all data into memory, data can be read piece by piece.
 There are two types of streams, readable and writable.

+#### ReadableStream
+Represents a resource that can be read from.
+Readable stream               Consumer
+fs/net -> data, data, data -> Reader

+#### WritableStream
+Represents a resource that can be written to.

+#### Pipe chains
+ReadableStream.pipeThrough() is used for transformting.
+ReadableStream.pipeTo() pipes to a writable stream which is the endpoint of the chain.

 ### v8_extras